 The spatial maximum is more difficult to capture for some variables.
 Most approaches are not calibrated.
 For \ourmethod, we observe underestimation of the spatial maximum for precipitation and overestimation of that for temperature, wind and solar radiation.

-We compare the average miscalibration metric (MCB) across locations (see Sec.~\ref{sec:methods:validation:rh}), see scores in the legend of Fig.~\ref{fig:results:rh-mean-max}. \ourmethod and \ourmethodtemp show errors in calibration with MCB values between 0.09 and 0.17, outperforming CorrDiff.
-Also analogues and GAN reach higher MCB scores than \ourmethod (not shown).
+We compare the average miscalibration metric (MCB) across locations (see Sec.~\ref{sec:methods:validation:rh}), see scores in the legend of Fig.~\ref{fig:results:rh-mean-max}. \ourmethod and \ourmethodtemp show errors in calibration with MCB values between 0.08 and 0.18, similar to CorrDiff-s and outperforming CorrDiff, analogues and GAN.
 For reference, MCB scores for the spatial mean vary between 0.08 (temperature) and 0.2 (precipitation).
 Locationwise calibration is generally best for temperature and wind and worst for solar radiation and precipitation.

 Tracing down the root of the calibration issues in \ourmethod is challenging due to the multi-step approach.
 We find that the \textit{coarse model} is close to calibration for the spatial mean, but the issues for the spatial maximum are already evident in this step.
 The several steps of the \textit{super-resolution model} show deviations from calibration for both the spatial mean and maximum.